devopsifyco/check-cli/docs/code.rst

 Options:
 - path: Path to dependency file or directory (optional, defaults to current directory)

+  If [path] is a git URL, the repository will be cloned to a temporary directory and scanned.
 - -o, --output: Output format (optional: json, yaml)
 - --cve: Include CVE information for each dependency (optional)